 Are You Combining Alcohol and Ambien?

-Though most people are well-aware of the dangers of mixing the two drugs, some still continue to do so.
-There are all sorts of reasons people may mix together alcohol and Ambien.
+Though most people are well aware of the dangers of mixing the two drugs, some continue to do so.
+There are all sorts of reasons people may mix alcohol and Ambien.
 Some mistakenly assume that mixing the two will help them sleep better.
-Others combine them in an attempt to get euphoric or hallucinogenic effects, but this seldom has the desired result.
+Others combine them to get euphoric or hallucinogenic effects, but this seldom has the desired result.
 Unfortunately, some people may even combine the two in an attempt at self-harm.

-Any time you are combining alcohol with other drugs, it can be a warning sign for a substance use disorder.
-Even if you are mixing alcohol with prescription drugs like Ambien, you are endangering both your mental and physical health.
+Any time you combine alcohol with other drugs, it can be a warning sign for a substance use disorder.
+Even if you mix alcohol with prescription drugs like Ambien, you are endangering both your mental and physical health.
 In addition to combining alcohol with other substances, some signs you might need an alcohol rehab program include the following: